247sathish/AndroidPreparation/README.md

 To use Firebase Realtime Database in your app, you can follow these steps:

-1.Create a Firebase project: Go to the Firebase console, create a new project, and register your app.
+1.`Create a Firebase project: `Go to the Firebase console, create a new project, and register your app.

-2.Add the Firebase Realtime Database to your app: You can do this by using the Firebase Assistant in Android Studio or manually adding the dependencies to your build.gradle file.
+2.`Add the Firebase Realtime Database to your app:` You can do this by using the Firebase Assistant in Android Studio or manually adding the dependencies to your build.gradle file.

-3.Initialize Firebase in your app: In your app's main Activity, you need to call FirebaseApp.initializeApp() to initialize the Firebase SDK.
+3.`Initialize Firebase in your app:` In your app's main Activity, you need to call FirebaseApp.initializeApp() to initialize the Firebase SDK.

-4.Read and write data to the database: Use the Firebase Database API to read and write data to the database.
+4.`Read and write data to the database:` Use the Firebase Database API to read and write data to the database.
 You can use setValue() and addValueEventListener() methods to write and read data, respectively.

-5.Security rules: You can secure your data by defining security rules for your Firebase Realtime Database.
+5.`Security rules:` You can secure your data by defining security rules for your Firebase Realtime Database.
 These rules define who can access your data and what they can do with it.

 This is a high-level overview of using Firebase Realtime Database in your app.
 You can find more details and examples in the Firebase documentation.